Paradiso 30 opens by conflating time and space.

 So did the triumph that forever plays around the Point that overcame me (Point that seems enclosed by that which It encloses) fade gradually from my sight, so that my seeing nothing else—and love—compelled my eyes to turn again to Beatrice.

-However, in a sign that we are reaching the end of this great voyage, on this occasion the return of the pilgrim’s eyes to Beatrice is not followed by her articulation of the dubbio that concerns him, or by her explanation of something that he has seen.
+According to the dialectic described above, the newest new vision (the vision of the angelic hierarchies circling around the fiery point) fades, and the pilgrim’s eyes therefore return to Beatrice.
+However, in a sign that we are reaching the end of this great voyage, on this occasion the return of the pilgrim’s eyes to Beatrice is not followed by her articulation of the new dubbio that concerns him, or by her explanation of something that he has seen.

 Paradiso 30 is in many ways like the visionary canto Paradiso 23; both canti are rehearsals for the absolute finale, Paradiso 33.
 The metapoetic passage of canto 30 is reminiscent of the metapoetic passage in canto 23, where the poet first announces that “convien saltar lo sacrato poema, / come chi trova suo cammin riciso” (the sacred poem has to leap across, as does a man who finds his path cut off [Par.
 23.62-63]).
 Similarly in Paradiso 30 the poet announces the cutting off of the narrative line that he has been following up to now, using a Latinism for “cut”, “preciso”, that rhymes with and is etymologically related to the earlier “riciso” in Paradiso 23.

-From the first day that he saw her face until this moment, his song has prevailed, his pursuit of it has never been cut off.
-But, as earlier it behooved him to jump, now it behooves him to desist altogether in his poetic pursuit, in “il seguire al mio cantar” (30), his songful segueing.
+From the first day (“Dal primo giorno” ) that he saw her face until this moment, nothing has ever succeeded in interrupting “the sequence of my song”, the pursuit of his poetry: “’l seguire al mio cantar” (30).
+Up until this point (“infino a questa vista” ), his song has prevailed; his pursuit of it has never been interrupted.
+But now his pursuit of Beatrice in poetry, his seguire (note the repetition of this infinitive, in verses 30 and 31), his songful segueing, has come to an inflection point: it must desist.
+As earlier it behooved him to jump, now it behooves him to desist altogether.
 Where before he wrote “convien saltar lo sacrato poema” (Par.
 23.62), now he writes “ma or convien che mio seguir desista” (but now I must desist from this pursuit [Par.
 30.31]).

 Se quanto infino a qui di lei si dice fosse conchiuso tutto in una loda, poca sarebbe a fornir questa vice.
 La bellezza ch’io vidi si trasmoda non pur di là da noi, ma certo io credo che solo il suo fattor tutta la goda.
 Da questo passo vinto mi concedo più che già mai da punto di suo tema soprato fosse comico o tragedo: ché, come sole in viso che più trema, così lo rimembrar del dolce riso la mente mia da me medesmo scema.
 Dal primo giorno ch’i’ vidi il suo viso in questa vita, infino a questa vista, non m’è il seguire al mio cantar preciso; ma or convien che mio seguir desista più dietro a sua bellezza, poetando, come a l’ultimo suo ciascuno artista.
 Cotal qual io la lascio a maggior bando che quel de la mia tuba, che deduce l’ardüa sua matera terminando . . .
 (Par.
 30.16-36)